MCxQC/Hello-World/README.md

 	}

 ## Themes
 Create a folder named "Themes" in the root directory.
-Within that folder, create another folder and place 11 icons named "Main", "Exit", "Reload", "About", "Settings", "Edit Script", "Open Script Folder", "Select Profile", "Select", "Events", "Checkmark"To apply, select it from the dropdown menu in the GUI settings and press the "Save and Exit" or "Save" button.
+Within that folder, create another folder and place 11 icons named "Main", "Exit", "Reload", "About", "Settings", "Edit Script", "Open Script Folder", "Select Profile", "Select", "Events", "Checkmark".
+To apply, select it from the dropdown menu in the GUI settings and press the "Save and Exit" or "Save" button.

-## Copyright and License
-  - MIT License

 ## Donation (PayPal)
   - If you found this script useful and would like to donate.
 It would be greatly appreciated.
 Thank you! https://www.paypal.com/paypalme/martinchartier